bdrhoa/TangoCard_Java_SDK/README.md

     The Tango Card and other Retailer Brand Gift Cards SKUs - parameter <code>cardSKU</code> - string - <b>required</b></dt>
     <dd>The API is optimized for ordering the Tango Card, which is SKU <code>"tango-card"</code>.

     <br>If you have questions about potentially incorporating other brands or digital goods in your program, then please do contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card Java SDK Question">sdk@tangocard.com</a>.
+We will respond to inquiries within one business day.
     </dd>

     <dt>